FOREX-Yen jumps, dollar steady ahead of U.S. inflation data

 By Rae Wee and Samuel Indyk

-The Japanese yen JPY=EBS rose as much as 0.8% to a session high of 131.36 per dollar in Asian trade, following a Yomiuri report that the BOJ will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.
-The yen last bought 131.70 per dollar.
+The yen JPY=EBS rose 1.3% to a session high of 130.80 per dollar following a Yomiuri report that the Bank of Japan (BOJ) will review the side effects of its monetary easing at next week's policy meeting and may take additional steps to correct distortions in the yield curve.

 "You could start to see the normalisation of monetary policy which would be a huge step for Japan (and) a very positive tailwind for the yen," Turner added.

-Elsewhere, the dollar was a touch higher ahead of the closely watched U.S. inflation data, which could provide more clarity on how quickly price pressures are easing in the world's largest economy and the impact on the Federal Reserve's rate-hike path.
+Elsewhere, the dollar was a little changed ahead of closely watched U.S. inflation data, which could provide more clarity on how quickly price pressures are easing in the world's largest economy and the impact on the Federal Reserve's rate-hike path.

-The euro continues to find support from hawkish messaging from European Central Bank officials, with four calling for additional rate increases on Wednesday.
+The euro continues to find support from hawkish messaging from European Central Bank officials, with four on Wednesday callingfor additional rate increases.

 "Our expectations are for another 125 basis points of rate hikes from the ECB and stay there until 2024," ING's Turner said.